pratiikraj/Team-Task-Manager/README.md

 # Foreman — Team Task Manager

 A full-stack web app for teams to run projects, assign tasks, and track progress with role-based access.
-Built as a coding assignment.

-**Live URL:** _paste your Railway URL here_
+**Live URL:**

-**Demo video:** _paste your Loom or YouTube link here_

 ---